MrBIMC/VintageChroma/README.md

 ```

-2. Or you can add stuff dynamically through java:
+B. Or you can add stuff dynamically through java:
 ```java
     ChromaPreferenceCompat pref = new ChromaPreferenceCompat(getActivity());
     pref.setSupportFragmentManager(getSupportFragmentManager); // !! important !!